 Members must be aware that weather conditions can change quickly at any time of the year.
-It is the individual’s responsibility to ensure that he/she is adequately clothed, shod and provisioned for any situation, which may arise during a walk.
+It is the individual’s responsibility to ensure that he/she is adequately clothed, shod and provisioned for any situation which may arise during a walk.

-Both drivers and passengers meet leader at stated car park.
-Drivers are asked to notify leader if going direct with a full car.
+2. Car rambles.
+Both drivers and passengers meet leader at the stated car park.
+Drivers are asked to notify the leader if going direct with a full car.
 Passengers should show respect and care for the vehicle in which they are travelling.
 Wet outer clothing and dirty boots should be stowed in plastic bags.
 Passengers should also take care to avoid any risk of damage to cars when getting in and out of the vehicle.
 Leaders will announce the amount payable by passengers to their drivers as their share of the costs.

-their parties and allow adequate rest stops, especially on steep hills.
-If the walk is known to be severely trying, members must be informed before the walk begins.
+4. Leaders should take into account the abilities of all members in their parties and allow adequate rest stops, especially on steep hills.
+If the walk is known to be severely trying, members must be informed before the walk commences.
 Members also have a responsibility to select a walk suitable for their abilities and are advised to consider their own welfare, and that of the rest of the group.
 They should not inhibit the pleasure of the rest of the party.

-MUST inform the leader who should ensure that such a member is accompanied home.
+5. Anyone injured or feeling unwell MUST inform the leader who should ensure that such a member is accompanied home.

-Is expected to find a replacement (exchange) if for any reason he/she is unable to lead on the day.
+6. Any member named as a leader is expected to find a replacement (exchange) if for any reason he/she is unable to lead on the day.

-7. Any accident occurring during Club activities.

-Must be reported to the Club Secretary as soon as
+7. Any accident occurring during Club activities must be reported to the Club Secretary as soon as

 possible, by the Leader(s) involved, with a brief outline of the circumstances.